royruddle/vizdataquality/README.md

 python -m jupyter notebook notebooks
 ```

+## Development
+- Documentation is build on readthedocs.com from main branch
+- PyPi pulls on creating a release on project repository on GitHub.

 ## Notice
 The vizdataquality software is released under the Apache Licence, version 2.0.
 See [LICENCE](./LICENCE) for details.